igvteam/igv-webapp/fileFormats.md

 ### Index file formats

-Index files are required for bam files, and strongly recommended for any text file over 2MB in size.
+Index files are required for bam and cram files, and strongly recommended for any text file over 2MB in size.

 * bam:  "bai" index files  (reference samtools, igvtools)
 * cram: "crai" index files